Carlos Labbé

-Carlos Labbé ([ˈkaɾlos laˈβe]) is a Chilean fiction writer who lives in Brooklyn, New York, USA.
+Carlos Labbé ([ˈkaɾlos laˈβe]) is a Chilean fiction writer.

 Biography

 He graduated in Latin American and Spanish Literature; his dissertation was about Juan Carlos Onetti.
 Later he obtained a master's degree in Latin American and Spanish Literature with a dissertation on Roberto Bolaño.
 He has published a hypertext novel, Pentagonal: incluidos tú y yo (2001) and the novels Libro de plumas (2004), Navidad y Matanza (2007), Locuela (2009), Piezas secretas contra el mundo (2014), La parvá (2015), Coreografías espirituales (2018) y Viaje a Partagua (2021).
 His other works include two short story collections, Caracteres blancos (2010) and Cortas las pesadillas con alebrijes (2016), the literary essay book Por una pluralidad literaria chilena: el grupo Juan Emar (2019), the pop music records Doce canciones para Eleodora (2007), Monicacofonía (2008), Mi nuevo órgano (2011) and Ofri Afro (2018), and the ambient music collection Repeticiones para romper el cerco (2013).
 He co-wrote the screenplays for the films Malta con huevo (2007) and El nombre (2015).
 In the past he was a member of the bands Ex Fiesta and Tornasólidos.

 Since 2010 Labbé has split residence between New York and Chile.